-Five details from the WHO-led report into Covid origins
+Five details from the WHO-led report on coronavirus origins

 The closest known relative of SARS-CoV-2 (the scientific name for the coronavirus) has been found in bats in China’s Yunnan province.
 However, the report notes that as the evolutionary distance between the two viruses is “estimated to be several decades,” another animal might have served as an intermediary in passing the animal to humans.

-While the report concludes that this is the most likely scenario, there is no direct evidence of what this animal might be.
-Highly similar viruses have been found in pangolins, an endangered creature that looks like a cross between an anteater and an armadillo, but there was not stronger evidence they served as the intermediary host for SARS-CoV-2.
+While the report concludes this is the most likely scenario, there is no direct evidence of what this animal might have been.
+Highly similar viruses have been found in pangolins, an endangered creature that looks like a cross between an anteater and an armadillo, but there was not stronger evidence that they served as the intermediary host for SARS-CoV-2.

-The report notes that the “high susceptibility of mink and cats” to the virus discovered during the pandemic suggests that other animals could serve as a potential reservoir for SARS-CoV-2.
+The report notes the “high susceptibility of mink and cats” to the virus discovered during the pandemic suggests other animals could serve as a potential reservoir for SARS-CoV-2.

-During a briefing on Huanan Seafood Wholesale Market, the researchers were told that no live animals were sold at the market and no animals were butchered on the premises, though some stores sold live fish and amphibians including turtles.
-Most products were frozen, the report stated, and animal products sold at the market included those from porcupine, bamboo rat, deer and several types of crocodile.
+During a briefing on the Huanan Seafood Wholesale Market, the researchers were told no live animals were sold at the market and no animals were butchered on the premises, though some stores sold live fish and amphibians including turtles.
+Most products were frozen, the report stated, and animal products sold at the market included those from porcupines, bamboo rats, deer and several types of crocodile.

 In response to the pandemic, China banned the sale and consumption of wild animals for food in February 2020.
-However, the trade in wild animals products for their fur and traditional Chinese medicine continues.
+However, the trade in wild-animal products for fur and traditional Chinese medicine continues.

 The report says more detailed research into what was being sold at the market needs to be performed, as well as research on any stray dogs and cats that may have made their homes near the market.
 The report notes that a nonaffiliated researcher told them when he visited in 2014 he saw live snakes and raccoon dogs for sale at the market.